cedricnp03/sktlweb/contact/index.md

 # {% include icon.html icon="fa-regular fa-envelope" %}Contact

 Our lab is part of the Department of Chemistry and Biochemistry at Waseda University.
-We're based in the Nishiwaseda campus, in room 60-211.
-If you're interested in collaborating, joining our lab, or you're just interested in knowing more about our research, please feel free to reach out!
+We're based in the <strong>Nishiwaseda campus, in room 60-211. </strong> If you're interested in collaborating, joining our lab, or you're just interested in knowing more about our research, please feel free to reach out!

 {%
   include button.html